 Does premature ejaculation impact your sex life?
 Are you shooting earlier than you'd like to?

-According to the Journal of Urology, premature ejaculation is a common medical condition that affects up to 37 per cent of men.
+According to the Journal of Urology, premature ejaculation is a common medical condition that affects up to 37% of men [1].
 Premature ejaculation is sexual dysfunction characterised by:

-- Ejaculating within one minute during sexual intimacy
+• Ejaculating within 1 minute during sexual intimacy

-Want to control ejaculation, prevent premature ejaculation or delay ejaculation?
-You need to give your penis a workout, but not the type of workout you're probably thinking about!
+If you want to control ejaculation, prevent premature ejaculation or delay ejaculation, you need to give your penis a workout, but not the type of workout you're probably thinking about,

 Commonly associated with women, practising Kegel exercises regularly can improve your sexual stamina, strengthen erections, and help you control ejaculation.